wesbitty/wesbitty/README.md

 This project uses [Npm](https://npmjs.com/) to install dependencies and run scripts.

 You can use the `build` script to run local changes as if you were invoking Wesbitty CLI.
-For example, `wesbitty build` could be run with local changes with `npm run build`.
+For example, `wesbitty build` could be run with local changes with `pnpm build`.

 See the [Contributing Guidelines](./CONTRIBUTING.md) for more details.